kmcurry/ez-rm/README.md

 Put it all together and master your relationships like never before.

-Never again should there be a CRM that requires us to put in data about our relationships.
+Never again should there be a CRM that requires us to put in data about our relationships in order to manage them